lennart-benschop/agon-forth/forth24/README.md

 ### Prerequisites

 You need Agon MOS of at least version 1.03.
+Some of the extensions and examples require MOS and VDP of version 1.04 or 2.x.
 You need a text editor to edit FORTH source files on Agon.
 The following repository contains the Nano.bin file that you can install on the micro-SD card in the MOS subdirectory. https://github.com/lennart-benschop/agon-utilities

 ## Getting started